 20% Pinot Meunier – for depth and body

-We had a German team come over with high precision lasers to plant the vines in absolute dead straight lines (i think Audi call this vorsprung durch technik). after 3 long days of planting Tinwood Vineyard was born.
+We had a German team come over with high-precision lasers to plant the vines in dead straight lines (I think Audi calls this Vorsprung Durch Technik).
+After three long days of planting, Tinwood Vineyard was born.

-So me and a team of Bulgarians set about trying to manage and look after these 46,000 vines. however it soon became clear that I really had no idea what I was doing and at the end of the year I packed up my bags and moved to New Zealand to live and work on a vineyard for 5 months.
-While there I learnt (and drank) a huge amount so when I came back I had positive ideas and knew what needed doing.
-Also when coming back in 2008 we planted another 22 acres of vines. this made us the 4th largest vineyard in the UK.
+So I, and a team of Bulgarians, set about trying to manage and look after these 46,000 vines.
+However, it soon became clear I had no idea what I was doing, and at the end of the year I packed up my bags and moved to New Zealand to live and work in a vineyard for five months.
+Whilst there, I learnt (and drank) a huge amount.
+So, when back at Tinwood, I had positive ideas and knew what needed doing.
+In 2008, we then planted another 22 acres of vines.
+This made us the 4th largest vineyard in the UK.

-This year has yet to be seen but after a great start we our now really need the sun to shine!!
+This year has yet to be seen but after a great start we now need the sun to shine!!

-My job in the vineyard is very varied and wide ranging. when we first started I did all the tractor work myself – spraying, cultivating, trimming etc but now I employ a full time tractor driver as I just dont have the time to do it myself. different times of year bring on different jobs but this will have to be explained in my next blog.
+My job in the vineyard is very varied and wide-ranging.
+When we first started I did all the tractor work myself – spraying, cultivating, trimming etc. But now I employ a full-time tractor driver as I don’t have the time to do it myself.
+Different times of the year bring on different jobs, but this will have to be explained in my next blog.